asun975/ai-powered-smishing/README.md

 # Generate explanation for assigned risk score with Tiny Llama
 python src/tinyllama.py
 ```
+This trains a base DistilBERT model on the SMS Spam Collection dataset and saves the model locally to models/sms-spam-model/

+train_model.py provides additional training on URLs using a kaggle dataset for malicious URL detection.
+This model is saved to models/sms-spam-model-v2/

 ## Features (in progress)

 - 🔍 **Real‑time SMS scanning**